dbuenzli/cmdliner/DEVEL.md

 # Changing completion scripts

+To test them you can:

+    source ./src/tool/zsh-completion.sh  # zsh
+    source ./src/tool/bash-completion.sh # bash

+This replaces the generic completion function used by tool completion scripts with the new definition.
+Trying to complete tools should now use the new definitions.

 If you change completion scripts in [`src/tool`](src/tool) you must invoke:

     b0 -- update-cmdliner-data

 so that the changes get incorporated into the `cmdliner` tool.

 # Testing